toidiu/toidiu.github.io/content/brag/interview-prep/orange.md

 **TOP**
 - A design choice that encured technical debt but you think it was a good choice.
 - Tell me about a time you worked well within a team.
-  - Helped co-worker in cloudfront integrate with async cert loading feature.
+  - Helped co-worker in CLOUDFRONT integrate with async cert loading feature.
   - helped deliver quic over 2 years. specifically worked in a team of three to review prs, make design decisions etc.
   - connection migration pentest